PhilChodrow/PIC16B/syllabus.md

 The [Just Mathematics Collective](https://www.justmathematicscollective.net/) has compiled a list of resources for students on making ethical career decisions, which is available [here](https://justmathematicscollective.net/career_resources.html).
 The text of this section is lightly modified from their [suggested text](https://www.justmathematicscollective.net/letter_writing.html) on letter-writing.

-## Research

-I have some limited capacity to accept undergraduates to perform research with me.
-[My research](https://www.philchodrow.com/research/) focuses broadly on *network science*, the study of interconnected systems in nature and human society.
-Some things I'm interested in include applications of random graph theory, social network analysis, nonlinear dynamics on networks, and machine learning.

-If you would like to work with me on these topics, then it is usually necessary to take [Math 168, Introduction to Networks](https://www.registrar.ucla.edu/Academics/Course-Descriptions/Course-Details?qry=introduction%20to%20networks&funsel=1).
-You are also welcome to propose a project topic to me.
-If it is relevant to my interests but does not require background in network science, then taking Math 168 may not be necessary in order for us to work together.

-I'd like to emphasize that my ability to take students is indeed *limited*.
-If I decline to work with you, that is again not a reflection on your ability to succeed in PIC16B, your potential as a researcher, your worth as a person, or whether I like you.

 <div class="fancy-h1"> Listening </div>

 You are always welcome to speak with me about any experience or aspect of your life that may effect your safety, ability to learn, or ability to participate equitably in the UCLA community.